If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Recovering Drug Addicts & Sugar

-When a drug addict receives drug or alcohol addiction treatment, it is not uncommon for them to be tempted to replace one addiction with another.
+When a drug addict receives drug or alcohol addiction treatment at our Pennsylvania rehab, it is not uncommon for them to be tempted to replace one addiction with another.
 For some, this may mean turning to sugar for a more natural high than their substance abuse once provided.
 Unfortunately, when consumed in excess, sugar can lead to serious health problems.

 For long-term drug users, a high-sugar diet can be especially damaging as their bodies are often already in bad health, and they may be experiencing malnutrition.
-Early on, it is best to avoid making the common mistake in recovery of consuming too much sugar and instead focus on developing a healthy diet.
-Patients in our Philly PHP and other treatment programs will be educated about nutrition and encouraged to follow a healthy diet.
+Early on, it is best to avoid making the common mistake in recovery, which is consuming too much sugar, and instead focus on developing a healthy diet.
+Patients in our Philadelphia addiction center will be educated about nutrition and encouraged to follow a healthy diet.

 Whether you struggle with drug addiction yourself or know someone who does, it is time to take action.
-To learn more about our Philadelphia substance abuse programs, call Banyan Treatment Centers today at 888-280-4763 or give us your contact information, and we’ll connect with you.
+To learn more about our Pennsylvania addiction treatment programs, call Banyan Treatment Centers today at 888-280-4763.

 Sources: